Lapin0t/grothendieck-cern/README.md

 things are linked in the dominant culture.
 This dominant culture, in any case, is not new.
 I think it's been developing for over two thousand years. years.
-I'm not very well versed in history, but, for example, people like Jacques Ellul and Lewis Mumford\[TODO REF\], for example, have precisely studied the ideological ins and outs of science and technology from its very origins.
+I'm not very well versed in history, but, for example, people like Jacques Ellul and Lewis Mumford[^5], for example, have precisely studied the ideological ins and outs of science and technology from its very origins.
 As far as Mumford is concerned, it seems to me that he dates it back already to the time of the Pharaohs, of the great works of Egypt.
 So, I believe that our